Upskilling Phi Delta Theta’s online learning team

 The outcome framework process Ross and his team provided has been a gamechanger for Phi Delta Theta.
 We consistently use this framework structure to develop new, engaging e-learning modules.
 As a result, we are much more efficient and productive with almost 30 new modules developed since we first began work with Ross.

-By 2020, Emerald Works had transitioned from being an external supplier to a friend and partner.
+By 2020, we had transitioned from being an external supplier to a friend and partner.

-The Phi Delta Theta Education Team continue to develop content using the approach they learned from Ross, while Emerald Works offer support and additional capacity when needed.
+The Phi Delta Theta Education Team continue to develop content using the approach they learned from Ross, while we offer support and additional capacity when needed.